 An income statement is a financial statement that reports a company’s financial performance.
 It shows you the company’s income and expenditures over a specific period of time.

 The income statement is also known as a profit and loss statement, statement of operations, or earnings statement.

 Income statements vs. balance sheets

-If companies had vital signs, the income statement would be one.
-The balance sheet and cash flow statement are others; each offers a different vantage point of the same financial landscape.
-Combined, the three assess a company’s financial health and inform financial forecasts.
+The income statement shows all revenue and expense accounts for a specific period.
+The balance sheet and cash flow statement are different; each offers a different vantage point of the same financial landscape.
+Combined, the three statements assess a company’s financial health and inform financial forecasts.

 The most confusion comes when comparing balance sheets and income statements.
 A few key differences help clear things up:

 - Balance sheets are a snapshot in time (e.g., “as of October 15, 2021”); income statements are summary metrics for a longer period (e.g., “for Q3 2021”).

 - Balance sheets weigh assets against liabilities instead of revenue against expenses.

 - A balance sheet’s summary metric is “owner’s equity” instead of “net income.”

 Balance sheets help answer the question “How much is this business worth?” instead of “How profitable is this business?”
 The former is a question of business solvency; the latter is a question of business performance.